Identifying hidden coalitions in the US House of Representatives by optimally partitioning signed networks based on generalized balance: Partitioning signed networks

 The more general problem of finding an optimal partition without specifying $k$ and computing the clusterability index of a signed network $G$ is known as the Correlation Clustering problem \cite{bansal2004correlation} (and the Clique Partitioning problem if the graph is complete \cite{mehrotra1998cliques}).
 We reformulate the mathematical model initially proposed in \cite{demaine2006correlation} which is defined in the context of complete graphs and widely used in the literature \cite{figueiredo2013mixed,drummond2013efficient,levorato2015ils,levorato2017evaluating} as follows.
 For every pair of nodes $i,j,i<j$, we define the binary decision variable $y_{ij}$ which takes the value 1 if $i$ and $j$ belong to the same cluster and takes the value 0 otherwise.

 The model in Eq.\ \eqref{eq2} uses these binary variables to count the frustrated edges in the objective function. in Eq.\ \eqref{eq2}, the term $a_{ij}$ represents the entry of the input graph's adjacency matrix $\textbf{A}$ associated with the pair of nodes $i,j \in V$.
-To efficiently handle possibly non-complete graphs, we use the set $T$ for the constraints of the model in Eq.\ \eqref{eq2}. $T=\{(i,j,k)\in V^3 \mid |a{_i}{_j}|+|a{_i}{_k}|+|a{_j}{_k}| \ge 2, i<j<k \}$ denotes the set of all connected triads (node triples connected by at least two edges) in $G$.
+To efficiently handle possibly non-complete graphs, we use the set $T$ for the constraints of the model in Eq.\ \eqref{eq2}. $T=\{(i,j,k)\in V^3 \mid |a{_i}{_j}|+|a{_i}{_k}|+|a{_j}{_k}| \ge 1, i<j<k \}$ denotes the set of all node triples with at least one edge between two of them.
 Refer to the Supplementary Information for more details and an illustrative numerical example on how the partitioning model in Eq.\ \eqref{eq2} works.

 Although we use both models in Eq.\ \eqref{eq1}--\eqref{eq2}, they are not necessarily dependent.
 Under the assumption that $k<<<n$, our proposed model in Eq.\ \eqref{eq1} is less computationally intensive than the model proposed by \cite{demaine2006correlation}, which we have reformulated in Eq.\ \eqref{eq2}.
 Despite similar scaling of the number of variables with $\mathcal{O}(n^2)$, constraints of \eqref{eq1} have a quadratic growth with $\mathcal{O}(n^2)$ while constraints of \eqref{eq2} have a cubic growth $\mathcal{O}(n^3)$.